camilogarciabotero/sangeranalyseR-documentation/docs/source/content/advance_user_SangerAlignment_fasta.rst

    Figure 3. *SangerAlignment* **FASTA** input file.

 :ref:`Figure_3<SangerAlignment_fasta_input>` shows the **FASTA** input file and the read names in it will be mapping conversed by **CSV** file showed in :ref:`Figure_2<SangerAlignment_read_names_conversion>` (Only two reads are showed). sangeranalyseR will first match the :code:`contigName` to exclude unrelated reads.
-The direction of reads in each contig will be grouped by matching :code:`suffixForwardRegExp` and :code:`suffixReverseRegExp` with read names.
-Therefore, it is important to carefully select :code:`suffixForwardRegExp` and :code:`suffixReverseRegExp`.
+The direction of reads in each contig will be grouped by matching :code:`REGEX_SuffixForward` and :code:`REGEX_SuffixReverse` with read names.
+Therefore, it is important to carefully select :code:`REGEX_SuffixForward` and :code:`REGEX_SuffixReverse`.
 The bad file naming and wrong regex matching might accidentally include reverse reads into the forward read list or vice versa, which will make the program generate totally wrong results.
 Therefore, users should have a consistent naming strategy.
 In this example, ":code:`_[0-9]+_F`", ":code:`_[0-9]+_R`" for matching forward and reverse reads are highly suggested and are used as default.
 It is a good habit to index your reads in the same contig group because there might be more than one read that are in the forward or reverse direction.

 .. _sangeranalyseR_filename_convention_SangerAlignment_fasta:
 .. figure::  ../image/sangeranalyseR_filename_convention_fasta.png